4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 to reload them from the disc.

 Each file is presented in the list as a raw image and multiple states created by the user.
-Each state represents segmentation done with different parameters.
+Each state represents segmentation done with a different parameters.

 .. image:: images/multiple_files_widget.png
    :alt: Multiple files panel

 1. List of opened files and created states.
 2. Saves current image state.
-Each stated can be reloaded by double click.
+Each state can be reloaded by a double click.
-3. Loads multiple files to PartSeg.
+3. Loads multiple files to the PartSeg.
 4. Removes saved state.
 5. Enables to set custom names for saved states.